Codium-ai/pr-agent/README.md

 ## Try it now

-You can try GPT-4 powered PR-Agent, on _your public GitHub repository_, instantly.
+Try the GPT-4 powered PR-Agent instantly on _your public GitHub repository_.
 Just mention `@CodiumAI-Agent` and add the desired command in any PR comment.
 The agent will generate a response based on your command.
 For example, add a comment to any pull request with the following text:
 ```
 @CodiumAI-Agent /review